surpher/PactSwift/README.md

 swift test -Xlinker -LRelativePathTo/libFolder
 ```

 ⚠️ Using `PactSwift` through SPM requires you to link a `libpact_mock_server.a` for the appropriate architecture.
-You can find them in `/Resources/` folder.
+You can find the required binaries in `/Resources/` folder.

 You can also compile your own static lib from [pact-reference/rust][pact-reference-rust] project.